In this blog post, I explain the Euclidian Algorithm (+extended) and how to implement them in python.

 $$ gcd(a,b) = gcd(a,r) = gcd(b,r) $$

-This helps a lot in reducing the possibilities, since finding the gcd for smaller numbers is easier that larger ones.
+This helps a lot in reducing the possibilities, since finding the gcd of smaller numbers is easier that of larger ones.

 The algorithm will first compute r = a % b.